madisonfisher/sql-challenge/README.md

 6. dept_emp

 ## queries.sql
-This file contains 8 searches through the company database.
+This file contains 8 searches through the company database:
 1. employee number, last name, first name, sex, salary
 2. employees that were hired in 1986
 3. managers of departments